zzm634/typeorm-no-arp/docs/using-cli.md

 Be careful with this command on production since it completely removes data from your database.

-## Run any sql query
+## Run any SQL query

-You can execute any sql query you want directly in the database using:
+You can execute any SQL query you want directly in the database using:

 ```
 typeorm query "SELECT * FROM USERS"